psanse/BBEWC/bin/readme.txt

-This folder contains a linux binary release for the exact algorithm BBECW for the maximum edge weighted clique problem.
+This folder contains a linux binary release for the exact algorithm BBEWC for the maximum edge weighted clique problem.

 Article: A new branch-and-bound algorithm for the maximum edge-weighted clique problem.
 Eur.
 J. Oper.
 Res.
 278(1): 76-90 (2019)